tanersener/ffmpeg-video-slideshow-scripts/transition_scripts/README.md

 New photo is revealed by a clock like line swiping across the screen

-**Options:** photo mode, width, height, fps, photo duration, background color
+**Options:** screen mode, width, height, fps, photo duration, background color

 <img src="../docs/transition_clock.gif" width="360">